Galois reconstruction of Artin-Tate $\mathbb{R}$-motivic spectra

 \subsection{Acknowledgements}

 \

 We thank Tom Bachmann, Mark Behrens, Dan Isaksen, Piotr Pstr\k{a}gowski and Zhouli Xu for helpful conversations.
-The middle author is supported by NSF grant DMS-1803273, and the last author by an NSF GRFP fellowship under Grant No. 1122374.
+During the course of this work, the middle author was supported by NSF grant DMS-1803273, and the last author by an NSF GRFP fellowship under Grant No. 1745302.